JelyseCalkum/social-network-api/README.md

 ## Summary
- This application is for building an API for a social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
+ This application is used for building an API for a social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
 The user has the ability to add, delete, get, and update users, friends of users, thoughts, and reactions on those thoughts.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.